walquis/git-basics-team-project/thebook/src/common-git-workflows.md

 ```
 This is easier and more straightforward than cherry-pick, especially if I've made multiple changes.

-## Find a Bad Commit - [git bisect](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git){:target="_blank"}
+## Find a Bad Commit - [git bisect](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git)

 Sometimes when a bug creeps in, it's hard to find where it happened.  `git bisect` helps you walk through a range of commits in a binary search.

 ```
 $ git help bisect   # You can also 'git help' any other git command.
 $ git bisect start <known-bad-commit> <older-known-good-commit>
-[Test the code in your workspace to see if the current version is good.]
+# Test the code in your workspace to see if the current version is good.
 $ git bisect good # Or bad, if the test fails
-[Git will keep iterating until the bad commit is identified.]
+# Git will keep iterating until the bad commit is identified.
 ...
 $ git bisect reset  # Go back to the head of the branch
 ```